 Senior living communities also offer excellent care, but at a different level than nursing homes.
 That is because residents of a senior living community don’t require the same level of care as those in a nursing home.
 Many communities have licensed nurses on staff, as well as other health care providers, to help with medication management and emergency first aid.
 These communities usually have 24-hour staffing and emergency response systems.
 However, not all states require caregivers at senior living communities to be licensed.

 Senior living communities cannot provide clinical services like IV therapy, wound care and 24-hour nursing supervision.
 However, many communities offer on-site therapeutic services, home health care and hospice services.

 For example, consider the types of services offered at assisted living facilities, which are a type of senior living community.
 They can provide support with everyday tasks like housekeeping, cooking and laundry.
 Caregivers are also on-site 24/7 to provide residents with support if needed.
 At an assisted living community, caregivers can provide services such as:

 - Incontinence management

-- Escorts around the community
+- Mobility assistance around the community

 - Coordination of supplemental health care services, like physical or occupational therapy

-- Transportation to and from doctors appointments
+- Transportation to and from doctor appointments

-- Some assisted living communities also offer early-stage or mild dementia care
+Some assisted living communities also offer early-stage or mild dementia care.

 Get help finding senior living

-Our team of trusted advisors can help you determine what level of care would be best for you or a loved one.
-After learning more about your unique needs, we can make a recommendation about the appropriate level of care and help set up tours if we offer the type of care you need.
+Our team of trusted advisors can help you determine the level of care you or a loved one needs.
+After learning more about your unique needs, we can make recommendations and answer your questions.
+We can also set up a tour if Sonida Senior Living offers the type of care you need.